ArakamiTech/cristhiantr/README.md

 <h1 align="center">Hi 👋, I'm Cristhian Torres</h1>
 <h3 align="center">A passionate backend developer from Colombia</h3>

+Know about my experiences: Systems Engineer, Specialist in Software Engineering, more than 3 years of design and implement IT solutions experience.
+Java web development experience (SOAP and REST web services / microservices); JPA framework, Spring Boot, MVC; Hibernate.

 - 🔭 I’m currently working at [Algar Tech as a Senior Java developer on the project for "Claro"](https://algartech.com/es/)

 - 👨‍💻 All of my projects are available at [https://app.circleci.com/projects/project-dashboard/github/cristhiantr/](https://github.com/cristhiantr)